Behavior: Correlates

 Health behaviors impact upon individuals' quality of life, by delaying the onset of chronic disease and extending active lifespan.
-Smoking, alcohol consumption, diet, gaps in primary care services and low screening uptake are all significant determinants of poor health, and changing such behaviors should lead to improved health.
+Smoking, alcohol consumption, drug use, diet, gaps in primary care services and low screening uptake are all significant determinants of poor health, and changing such behaviors should lead to improved health.

 For example, in US, Healthy People 2000, United States Department of Health and Human Services, lists increased physical activity, changes in nutrition and reductions in tobacco, alcohol and drug use as important for health promotion and disease prevention.

 Treatment approach

 Any interventions done are matched with the needs of each individual in an ethical and respected manner.
 Health belief model encourages increasing individuals' perceived susceptibility to negative health outcomes and making individuals aware of the severity of such negative health behavior outcomes.
 E.g. through health promotion messages.
 In addition, the health belief model suggests the need to focus on the benefits of health behaviors and the fact that barriers to action are easily overcome.
 The theory of planned behavior suggests using persuasive messages for tackling behavioral beliefs to increase the readiness to perform a behavior, called intentions.
 The theory of planned behavior advocates the need to tackle normative beliefs and control beliefs in any attempt to change behavior.
 Challenging the normative beliefs is not enough but to follow through the intention with self-efficacy from individual's mastery in problem solving and task completion is important to bring about a positive change.
 Self efficacy is often cemented through standard persuasive techniques.